Magenic/MAQS/docs/MAQS_5.0.0/LazyElement.md

     }
 ```
 ### Clear
-This method allows the user to clear a specific element.
+This method clears a specific element.

 #### Written as
 ```csharp